Cosmian/cosmian_vm/README.md

                                            --application service2.cosmian.dev
 ```

-## Provide secrets
+### Provide secrets without SSH access

-Before snapshotting the Cosmian VM, you can also provide a secret/configuration file to an application running inside the Cosmian VM.
-It can be relevant if the secrets provisioning is made by someone who doesn't have the rights to connect to the VM through SSH for instance.
+A user who does not have a SSH access can still securely send secrets to the Cosmian VM Agent that are written in the encrypted Cosmian mount point.

+> [!IMPORTANT]
+> Indeed the Cosmian VM CLI can be used to remotely:
+>
+> - start, stop or restart your application service (installed as a `systemd` or `supervisor` service),
+> - send secrets, password, keys etc. directly to the Cosmian VM Agent through the TLS connection of the `cosmian_vm_agent` server without SSH access.
+>
+> Furthermore, these secrets are stored in the Cosmian LUKS mount point.

-Prior to send the secrets, you should have configured the `app` section in the `agent.toml` as follow:
+As a prerequisite, before snapshotting the Cosmian VM, you must connect to the Cosmian VM instance via SSH and configure the `app` section in the `agent.toml` as follow:

 ```toml
 [agent]